swissup/swissup.github.io/m2/argento/customization/icons.md

 ### FontAwesome Icons

-Argento uses FontAwesome icons and you can use any of icons provided by this wonderful project.
-See the [official site](https://fontawesome.com/v4.7.0/icons/) for usage examples and icons list.
+Argento uses FontAwesome icons.
+You can use all icons provided by this wonderful project.
+See the [official site](https://fontawesome.com/v4.7.0/icons/) for usage examples and the icons list.

 ### Social icons